String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Examples

 where the inner product and norm are $L^2$.
 As concrete demonstration of our algorithm, we take a periodic potential $U(x) = \alpha \cos(2\pi x)$, which has a unique minimum at the center of the domain.
 As interaction potential, we pick $K(x)$ such that $\partial_x K(x) = w(x-\delta)$, with

 which results in a locally parabolic interaction which tapers off to $0$.
 Notably, for $\delta\ne0$, the interaction potential is not symmetric, resulting in an effective net force, e.g.~to the right for $\delta>0$.
 In total, particles tend to stick together and try to move right, but collect within the basin of the potential.
-As a consequence, the system is not meta-stable, and the unique fixed point is a cluster of particles slightly off $x=\tfrac12$.
+As a consequence, the system is not meta-stable, and the unique fixed point is a cluster of particles slightly off $x=\frac12$.
 We can nevertheless compute an interesting transition trajectory: We can force the particle cloud to revolve once around the periodic domain, i.e.~ask for the most likely trajectory that leads to the particles collectively traveling up the barrier of $U(x)$ towards $x=1$, and down again from $x=0$ towards the fixed point.
-The resulting string is depicted in figure~\ref{fig:particles-string} (left), and the corresponding strength of the gradient drift is depicted in figure~\ref{fig:particles-string} (right).
+The resulting string is depicted in figure~\ref{fig:particles-string} (left).
+Again, the contour plot represents the configurations $\rho(x)$ along the string parameter $s\in[0,1]$, starting and ending at the same (fixed point) configuration, but wrapping around the periodic domain once.
+The corresponding strength of the gradient drift is depicted in figure~\ref{fig:particles-string} (right), which identifies the relevant saddle for the transition.
 Concretely, we choose $\alpha=0.5\cdot 10^3$, $\beta=0.5\cdot 10^2$, and $\delta=5\cdot 10^{-2}$.